 Although not an obligation, it is normal for domestic staff to receive a thirteenth check in December as an additional bonus to their regular pay.

-Leave for domestic workers in Cape Town
+Annual leave for domestic workers in Cape Town

-Domestic workers in Cape Town employed on a full-time basis are entitled to 15 working days of leave.
+Domestic workers in Cape Town employed on a full-time basis are entitled to 15 working days of leave per year.
 This is often taken over Christmas, when many South Africans head to other areas of the country to spend time with extended family.
 Expats should try to agree on dates well in advance.
 Domestic workers must also not be forced to work on any of South Africa's 12 official public holidays

 If ill or injured, domestic workers are entitled to the equivalent of up to six weeks of sick leave for every 36 months (three years) of work.
 This usually amounts to around 10 days of sick leave per year of work, if split equally over the three years.
-Generally sick leave is paid, unless certain conditions are met (such as if the domestic worker can't produce a medical certificate on request after two or more days of being off sick).
+Generally sick leave is paid, unless certain conditions aren't met (such as if the domestic worker can't produce a medical certificate on request after two or more days of being off sick).

-New mothers are entitled to four consecutive months of maternity leave, which may be paid or unpaid at the discretion of the employer.
+New mothers are entitled to four months of maternity leave, which may be paid or unpaid at the discretion of the employer.
 The job must be reserved for them should they choose to return.

 Staff can also request to take family responsibility leave to look after a sick child or to attend a funeral of one of their extended family.
-The entitlement for compassionate leave is five days a year but domestic employers are usually flexible about this.
+The entitlement for compassionate leave is three days a year but domestic employers are usually flexible about this.